MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-5g-data-class-support.md

 ## MBIM_CID_VERSION

-MBIM_CID_VERSION is an optional command for exchanging MBIM version information between the host and the device.
-If the device requires backward compatibility with older MBIM versions, it must support this command.
+For MBB drivers that support MBIM Microsoft extension 2.0 or above, MBIM_CID_VERSION is a mandatory command for exchanging MBIM version information between the host and the device.
+For in-market devices with drivers that do not understand this CID, host will assume and provide backward compatibility.

 The host sends this command as a query if it is supported by the device.
 The query contains the MBIM release number and MBIM Extensions release number that the host currently supports.